Hustle. Do the work. Ship.

 But the problem is that there’s no single answer.
 And looking to what happened for me is just one answer in an infinite sea of possibilities.

 I’ve created a checklist to help you go through the steps I took to triple my list — not once, but twice — and I’m offering it as a free download!
-Click here and start growing your list now.
+Click here to join our free resource library and start growing your list now.

 Oh, all right: how I built my list